Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 #### Features left to implement
 * Google maps can be included at a later date to show tennis club location.
 * Links to external websites for coaching, membership, venue hire and County League (see footers on all pages) websites can be activated.
-Links to coaching, membership, venue hire and County League open onto blank pages for now.
+Links to coaching, membership, venue hire and County League open into new pages for now.
-* Sign up forms' information is posted to the Code Institute form dump and a correct set of inputs to field results in a message from The Code Institute.
+* Sign up forms' information is posted to the Code Institute form dump and a correct set of inputs to field results in a success message from The Code Institute, opening into a new page.
 This would be changed in order to implement the website properly.

 ## Technologies used
 * HTML